k10sj02/thedataplaybook/content/posts/git-commit-cheat-sheet.md

 draft: false
 tags: ["git", "version control", "commit messages", "developer workflow", "best practices"]
 categories: ["blog", "software development"]
 ---

 ## Background

 A small thing I’ve been thinking more about lately: git commit messages.
+In analytics work, commit messages aren’t just about code; they’re about documenting how business logic evolves.
+A small change to a SQL query can quietly change KPIs, forecasts, or stakeholder decisions.
+Without clear commits, that history is lost.
+In analytics, commits often capture changes that won’t surface in code reviews or dashboards immediately.
+That makes commit history one of the few reliable ways to reconstruct how metrics evolved over time.

-I put together this commit style guide for myself to reduce friction.
-I often spend a good minute deciding what I actually want to base a commit on, so I asked a teammate how they approach it.
-What stood out wasn’t that there’s a single “right way”.
-It’s that even very experienced engineers optimize commits differently depending on scale.
+I put together this commit style guide for myself to reduce that friction.
+I often spend a good minute deciding what I actually want to base a commit on, so I asked a colleague working in a large-scale production environment how they approach commit messaging.
+What stood out wasn’t that there’s not a single “right way", but that even very experienced engineers optimize commits differently depending on context and scale.

 Some teams:
 - keep commits short and verb-driven
 - are more verbose and use the commit body for context
-- rely on PR descriptions to tell the story
+- rely on PR descriptions to tell the full story
 - prefix commits with modules, JIRA ticket numbers, or features to stay sane in massive codebases

 My main takeaway: there aren’t universal rules, but being intentional about how you write commits pays dividends in readability, onboarding, and long-term maintainability.

-Because analytics work involves frequent iteration on data logic, metrics, and business assumptions that benefit from clear, descriptive commit history, here's my practical guide for writing clear, consistent commit messages for data analysts/scientists.
-The examples are drawn from real fundraising and growth analytics work I've done, reflecting the kinds of iterative data, metric, and reporting changes analysts deal with day to day.
+Because analytics work involves frequent iteration on data logic, metrics, and business assumptions, commit history needs to be clear and descriptive.
+This is what I’ve found works in practice.
+The examples are drawn from real fundraising and growth analytics work, reflecting the kinds of iterative data, metric, and reporting changes analysts deal with day to day.

+I’ve seen cases where unclear commits made it impossible to trace why a KPI changed weeks later.
+The code was correct, but the reasoning behind the change was lost.

 ## Format